sai-sree-reddy/002744283_SAISREE-WEB-DESIGN-/README.md

 Tags used:

 Tags used -
-~ Favicon - It adds an image/icon to the title of the page in the browser tab.
+~ Favicon - It adds an image/icon to the title of the page in the browser tab. / ~ <form> - It is used to create a form for the user input.
+I have used <label> and <input> tags to create a form for users to enter their details to join the wellness by/
-~ <form> - It is used to create a form for the user input.
-I have used <label> and <input> tags to create a form for users to enter their details to join the wellness by joining Eat fit community.
+	joining Eat fit community. /
 ~ table - It creates a table in the HTML page.
-I have used <tr>, <th> and <td> tags to create a table which contains the location details and links to the representative's email.
+I have used <tr>, <th> and <td> tags to create a table which contains the location details and links to the representative's email. /
-	- tr defines rows.
+	- tr defines rows./
-	- th defines table header.
+	- th defines table header./
-	- td defines table cells.
+	- td defines table cells./
 ~ <header> - It works as container for the introduction of page.
 I used it to preview the page icon and page name.
 ~ <footer> - It defines the footer section of the HTML page.
 I have used it to provide phone number and email of NU Wellness.
 ~ <nav> - It defines a section for navigation links.
 I have used it for navbar to link all 3 pages, i.e. About, Join Us, Contact Us.